Yoga Therapy About Second Nature& NeuroSupport

 NeuroSupportive Yoga Therapy™ acts as a counterpoise to the myriad challenges faced by women with long-term neurological conditions.
 We provide one-on-one therapy with a yoga therapist who has experience with the complexities and ever-changing nuances of neurological conditions—and can adapt, change or modify each session, or as life circumstances and ability change over time.
 As a practitioner and therapist, we have both personal experience with, and practical knowledge of, neurological conditions: It has been a natural progression to provide yoga therapy for MS as well as movement disorders such as Parkinson's.
 Using common sense and the broad scope of yoga therapy we approach long-term neurological conditions as a lifelong continuum with an effort to improve, or sustain, quality of life.

 Whole Person Nutrition provides nutritional guidance and counseling for wholesome, healthful eating and lifestyle habits, informed nutrition choices in specific conditions such as Parkinson's, autism, and celiac disease, as well as support for emotional eating and disordered eating.
 For many, food is a source of comfort, and yet, it can also be an addiction.
 The relationship between food and mental / emotional state has been established by science, yet it is an age-old part of all traditions of medicine: food is medicine!
-With the mass movement to urbanization across the globe, we have lost awareness of the intrinsic relationship between the body-mind, nature as a sustainer, and the effects of our environment on health and state of mind.
+Similarly, with the mass movement to urbanization across the globe, we have lost awareness of the intrinsic relationship between the body-mind, nature as a sustainer, and the effects of natural settings and our environment on health and state of mind.